Why Employ an Apprentice?

 - You must provide a safe working environment complying with current health and safety legislation

-- Allow your apprentices to attend off the job training (day release) at our centre.
+- Allow your apprentices 20% of their contracted hour for off the job training, this could be done through attending day release at our training centre.
 If you feel this would be issue, please discuss this with a member of our Apprenticeship Team who will endeavour to meet your needs.

 Can my current staff do an apprenticeship?